Eye Removal Surgery

 Some doctors do not use implants because they believe an implant will mask signs of recurrence.
 This is not true, and a well trained doctor can differentiate between recurrence and the imaging features of an implant.
 However, an implant cannot be inserted if cancer already extends significantly outside the eye.

-Regardless of whether an implant is used or not, the healthy socket will look pink and moist, like the inside of your lip.
+Regardless of whether an implant is used or not, once the socket heals within a few weeks of surgery, it will look pink, like the inside of your lip.

 A clear plastic shell called a “conformer” is put into the eye socket, behind the lids, to help the socket keep its shape while healing.
 This shell may have a hole in it, through which drops are given.
 Some conformers are painted to look like real eyes.

 The surgery usually takes between 45 minutes and 1.5 hours.
 When cancer has already spread outside the eye, the surgery may take much longer if more extensive portions of the optic nerve and orbital tissues are also removed.

 A pressure patch will be placed over the eye socket to protect the surgery site and reduce tissue swelling, bruising, and risk of infection.
 The patch will remain in place for several days and will usually be removed in clinic at the follow-up appointment.